nasa/cumulus/docs/features/backup_and_restore.md

 variable, when set, will on cluster creation utilize an existing snapshot to create a new cluster.

+To restore a snapshot as a new cluster:

+1) Halt all ingest and remove access to the database to prevent Core processes from writing to the old cluster.

+2) Set the `snapshot_identifier`
-To restore a snapshot as a new cluster, simply set the `snapshot_identifier` variable to the snapshot you wish to create, and configure the module like a new deployment.
+variable to the snapshot you wish to create, and configure the module like a new deployment, with a unique `cluster_identifier`

+3) Deploy the module using `terraform apply`

-Once deployed, update Core to utilize the new cluster/security groups and redeploy.
+4) Once deployed, verify the cluster has the expected data, then update Core to utilize the new cluster/security groups and redeploy.

 ## DynamoDB